-If you invest in ETFs via another investment service, overseas based stock broker, Separately Managed Account (SMA), or a managed investment scheme which uses a custody or trustee structure, tax can get complex.
+If you invest in ETFs via another investment service, overseas based stock broker, separately managed account, or a managed investment scheme which uses a custody or trustee structure, tax can get complex.

 It’s important to find out what tax information your provider will give to you at tax time each year.
 It will differ from service to service and some won’t provide a comprehensive summary to help you prepare your tax.

 - franking credits on your Australian ETF income